 Since I wrote my paper in defense of the Oral Law I have seen some points in it that I would like to expand upon.
 Since there is nothing in the paper that I need correct this article is written as an addition to, and not to replace anything in that paper.
 It is being written to answer some questions that seem to still exist.
 The main issue here is the source of Rabbinic Authority.
 In clarifying this issue I will also discuss and explain two different stories that appear in the Talmud, that reflect the Rabbinic understanding of the extent of this authority.
+What is the biblical basis for Rabbinic authority?

 The first is the story of Rabbi Eliezer in Bava Metziah 59b: